 If you need pain relief, you can take over-the-counter medicines, such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

 Having sedation can leave you feeling sleepy.
-You might also find that you’re not so coordinated as usual or that it's difficult to think clearly.
+You might also find that you’re not as coordinated as usual or that it's difficult to think clearly.
 This should pass within 24 hours.
 In the meantime, don't drive, drink alcohol, operate machinery or sign anything important.

 - feel weak, or develop a fever